astronus5/8thAxisPublic/README.md

-# AOT-Bug-Repository
+# 8thAxis bug repository
-Submit bugs found on 8thAxis's Attack On Titan server
+Submit bugs found on 8thAxis's servers

 Template:

+1. Server bug found on

-1. Describe your bug in detail and the effects it has
+2. Describe your bug in detail and the effects it has

-2. How can one replicate this bug
+3. How can one replicate this bug

-3. What circumstances was your character in at the time in detail
+4. What circumstances was your character in at the time in detail

-4. Please post images of the bug and your inventory if applicable and capable
+5. Please post images of the bug and your inventory if able and any other relevant information